AlfaOmega08/uber_login/README.md

 on persistent login.
 These can be used for data analysis or to enforce tokens to came from the same IP/OS/Browser combination (a nice solution to cookie stealing, but would also prevent legitimate users who often change IP during the day to be disconnected).

+Prevent replay attacks by using HTTPS on each and every single page of your application or, at least, set session_storage to active_record_storage, memcached_storage, or any other kind of non client storage like mongoid_storage.

+uber_login will always set any cookie with the httponly flag.
+If HTTPS is detected cookies are set with the secure flag too.

 ## Usage

     class SessionController < ApplicationController